Ghislaine Maxwell murder plot revealed

 In a filing to the court on Wednesday, Maxwell's legal team stated that one inmate admitted to a plan to "strangle" the convicted sex trafficker as she slept, in a murder-for-hire scheme.

-"(One) of the female inmates in Ms Maxwell's housing unit told at least three other inmates that she had been offered money to murder Ms Maxwell and that she planned to strangle her in her sleep."
+"[One] of the female inmates in Ms Maxwell's housing unit told at least three other inmates that she had been offered money to murder Ms Maxwell and that she planned to strangle her in her sleep."

-The unnamed inmate allegedly said "she had been offered money to murder" and claimed that the payout would be worth "an additional 20 years' incarceration," the document stated.
+The unnamed inmate allegedly said "she had been offered money to murder" and claimed the payout would be worth "an additional 20 years' incarceration," the document stated.

-The inmate in question was later moved to a different unit "presumably to protect Ms Maxwell," according to her legal team.
+The inmate in question was later moved to a different unit "presumably to protect Ms Maxwell", according to her legal team.
 The incident has not been independently confirmed, and the US attorney's office has declined to comment on the claim.

 But Maxwell's defence lawyers have insisted that "this incident reflects the brutal reality that there are numerous prison inmates who would not hesitate to kill Ms Maxwell - whether for money, fame, or simple 'street cred'."